Inspired Youths Towards Knowledge And Knowledge Movement: Roadto Moralization And Ethicalization Of Knowledge

 The main theme of this theory is to grain the larger size of knowledge-rich academic learning.

-Knowledge management theory is very important discourse to define the knowledge movement.
-Knowledge movement refers as an organized and systematic process to effectively utilize the knowledge movement.
-For any learning organization, knowledge management will be effective tool for empirical activities of knowledge movement.
-According to the citation of Gottschalk, for the implementing, sharing, distributing, creating and comprehending the knowledge of any organization the knowledge management process can be valuable methods to illustrated the technique of knowledge movement (KM).
-By the theoretical and empirical analysis of knowledge management, the knowledge movement (KM) can generate new knowledge on the base of past experience and build new mechanism for next generation.
+Knowledge management theory is a very important discourse to define the knowledge movement.
+Knowledge movement refers to an organised and systematic process to effectively utilise the knowledge movement.
+For any learning organisation, knowledge management will be an effective tool for empirical activities of knowledge movement.
+According to the citation of Gottschalk, for the implementing, sharing, distributing, creating and comprehending the knowledge of any organisation the knowledge management process can be valuable methods to illustrate the technique of knowledge movement (KM).
+By the theoretical and empirical analysis of knowledge management, the knowledge movement (KM) can generate new knowledge on the basis of past experience and build new mechanisms for the next generation.
 Moreover, knowledge management is the methodical means where knowledge movement will be enterprise’s knowledge assets by this management process.
-Finally, knowledge management is the process about knowledge, process for knowledge, and process from knowledge which leads to improve the internal and external operation to implement the Knowledge Movement (KM).
+Finally, knowledge management is the process of knowledge, the process for knowledge, and the process from knowledge which leads to improving the internal and external operation to implement the Knowledge Movement (KM).

 - Facing the Conceptual Crisis of Dichotomy in Ethical and Moral Education

-According to the scholarly view of Dr. Omar Hasan Kasule, the world has faced so many crisis of dichotomy in education for instances, traditional ethical education vs. current modern education and intellectual schizophrenia and confusion: within an individual and between individuals.
-The solution to the crisis of dichotomy is integration of knowledge by joint reading of ethical related books such as to understand the main objective of the study and the goal of the reading.
+According to the scholarly view of Dr. Omar Hasan Kasule, the world has faced so many crises of dichotomy in education for instance, traditional ethical education vs. current modern education and intellectual schizophrenia and confusion: within an individual and between individuals.
+The solution to the crisis of dichotomy is the integration of knowledge by the joint reading of ethical related books such as to understand the main objective of the study and the goal of the reading.

-- Agonizing Education system in Developing Countries and Necessities of Youth towards Knowledge Movement (YKM)
+- The agonising Education system in Developing Countries and Necessities of Youth towards Knowledge Movement (YKM)

-The education system in the developing countries in most cases today lacks both ethical & moral content and sense of direction as a legacy to colonial administration.
-During the colonial rule, in some countries the rulers did not dare to corrupt the curriculum and syllabus of some subjects or religious education, but after independence it has been found that the second tire colonist whom they created from the local society became more dangerous than themselves.
+The education system in the developing countries in most cases today lacks both ethical & moral content and a sense of direction as a legacy to colonial administration.
+During the colonial rule, in some countries, the rulers did not dare to corrupt the curriculum and syllabus of some subjects or religious education, but after independence, it has been found that the second tire colonist whom they created from the local society became more dangerous than themselves.
 The new local colonists and secular administrators directly started to change whatever remnant ethical contents were there in the system and replaced them by materialistic materials.
-The idea was to deviate the people from ethics as well as to create a people without effective goal.
+The idea was to deviate the people from ethics as well as to create a people without an effective goals.

 Figure 1: Youth, Process and Knowledge Movement